Updated on July 1, 2019

+Updated on July 1, 2019**

+>

-Gender equality is vital to achieving a sustainable future in agriculture.
-UTZ addresses gender equality in two ways: through the Code of Conduct, and through partnerships and projects at sector level.
-Gender expert Joky François explains why gender equality matters to UTZ.
+> Gender equality is vital to achieving a sustainable future in agriculture.
+The UTZ program addresses gender equality in two ways: through the UTZ Code of Conduct, and through partnerships and projects at landscape and sector level.
+Gender expert Joky François explains why gender equality how this works in practice.

+>

-There are at least 560 million female farmers and farm workers in the world, and women comprise, on average, 43% percent of the agricultural labor force.
+> There are at least 560 million female farmers and farm workers in the world, and women comprise, on average, 43% percent of the agricultural labor force.
 These women face a unique set of challenges.

+>

-Challenges for women
+> Challenges for women

+>

-Social norms mean that female farmers face difficulties accessing land, which in turn affects their access to credit and membership of cooperatives.
+> Social norms often imply that female farmers face difficulties accessing land, which in turn affects their access to credit and membership of cooperatives.
 This makes it difficult for women to participate in training, or have access to information and new innovations.

+>

-Moreover, women are mainly responsible for taking care of the family and most tasks in the household.
+> Moreover, women are mainly responsible for taking care of the family and most tasks in the household.
 This additional burden leaves little time to invest in farming.